FirelyTeam/firely-docs/vonk/deployment/yellowbutton.rst

 1. Docker is not running
     ::

         error during connect: Get http://%2F%2F.%2Fpipe%2Fdocker_engine/v1.39/containers/json: open //./pipe/docker_engine: The system cannot find the file specified.
         In the default daemon configuration on Windows, the docker client must be run elevated to connect.
 This error may also indicate that the docker daemon is not running.
         Docker is not running, now exiting the script.
 See https://docs.docker.com/docker-for-windows/install/ for more information.

-    Solution: The problem is exactly as stated: your Docker on Windows is probably not running.
+    Solution: The problem is exactly as stated -- your Docker for Windows is probably not running.
 Start it from the Windows Start menu and try again.

 2. Mount failed